Utility-Scale Quantum State Preparation: Classical Training using Pauli Path Simulation: Introduction

 Variational quantum algorithms (VQAs)~\cite{peruzzoVariational2014,mccleanTheory2016,tillyVariational2022} provide a widely used framework for ground-state preparation and are particularly well suited to near-term quantum devices.
 In this approach, parameterized gates within structured circuits define a family of variational wavefunctions.
 A quantum device is then used to estimate the energy expectation value of a given variational wavefunction, and often its gradient, with the results passed to a classical computer that updates the circuit parameters according to an optimization algorithm.
 Despite their conceptual simplicity, implementing VQAs on present-day hardware remains resource-intensive and costly.

-A natural strategy to mitigate these challenges is to offload as much computation as possible to classical machines~\cite{huangTensornetworkassisted2023,lerchEfficient2024}.
+A natural strategy to mitigate these challenges is to offload as much computation as possible to classical machines~\cite{huangTensornetworkassisted2023,lerchEfficient2024,mckeeverAdiabatic2024,liDual2025}.
 In particular, classical simulations can be used to train circuit parameters, with quantum hardware subsequently employed only for tasks such as simulating quantum dynamics from the classically trained quantum state.
 This hybrid approach can substantially reduce runtime and resource demands on quantum devices.
 However, conventional classical simulation methods face limitations: exact state-vector approaches are restricted to small system sizes, while tensor-network methods are typically effective only for shallow circuits or systems with one-dimensional geometries, with performance constrained by entanglement growth.

-Complementing these methods, in this work we employ the recently developed coefficient-truncation Pauli Path simulation (PPS)---also known as sparse Pauli dynamics or Pauli propagation~\cite{begusicRealtime2025,begusicFast2024,schusterPolynomialtime2024,gharibyanPractical2025,rudolphPauli2025}---to simulate VQAs for ground-state preparation, targeting system sizes of around one hundred qubits, beyond the reach of exact state-vector simulation, at the so-called utility scale.
+Complementing these methods, in this work we employ the recently developed coefficient-truncation Pauli Path simulation (PPS)---also known as sparse Pauli dynamics or Pauli propagation~\cite{begusicRealtime2025,begusicFast2024,schusterPolynomialtime2024,gharibyanPractical2025,rudolphPauli2025}---to simulate VQAs for ground-state preparation, targeting system sizes of around one hundred qubits.
+At this scale, generic quantum circuits are beyond the reach of exact state-vector simulation, dubbed the utility scale.
+However, this does not preclude the possibility that other classical methods, such as tensor network methods or Monte Carlo techniques, may still be able to simulate certain problems at comparable system sizes, provided those problems exhibit favorable structure for such methods.
 Coefficient truncation is one of several truncation schemes within the PPS framework~\cite{aharonovPolynomialTime2023,rudolphPauli2025,fontanaClassical,angrisaniSimulating2025,angrisaniClassically2025}.
 In essence, PPS estimates the expectation value of a quantum circuit by evolving observables in the Heisenberg picture, expanding them in the Pauli-string basis, and discarding terms with coefficients below a chosen threshold to reduce computational cost.
-This approach has already been successfully applied to quantum many-body dynamics at the utility scale~\cite{begusicRealtime2025,begusicFast2024}, with benchmarking against quantum hardware~\cite{kimEvidence2023} demonstrating comparable precision in certain parameter regimes..
+This approach has already been successfully applied to quantum many-body dynamics at the utility scale~\cite{begusicRealtime2025,begusicFast2024}, with benchmarking against quantum hardware~\cite{kimEvidence2023} demonstrating comparable precision in certain parameter regimes.